zzgallo/Xip/README.md

 - There is a small chance a process can get hung on the target machine when running Event Viewer.
 This locks the exe file, making it fully locked.
 End the process or restart both systems to fix.
 - Responsivness on ultrawides is incorrect.
 UI elements will be sized incorrectly.
 - Device Mananger opens the local machines devices instead of targeted machine.

+<h1>ℹ️Additional Information</h1>

+Xip is still in heavy development and is being working on quite frequently.
+This has been a learning and hobby project for myself, and I do appreciate all feedback.

+<h1>Installation</h1>

+Use the installer under `src-tauri/target/bundles`